 An overall System Manager (typically external to the shelf) can coordinate the activities of multiple shelves.
 A System Manager typically communicates with each Shelf Manager over Ethernet.
 The Pigeon Point Shelf Manager External Interface Reference document details the interfaces and protocols that are available for such interactions.
 Those interfaces include optional support for the SA Forum's Hardware Platform Interface (HPI).
-Pigeon Point offers two implementations of HPI, one implemented internally and called IntegralHPI, and the other based on OpenHPI (www.openhpi.com).
+There are two Pigeon Point HPI implementations, one implemented internally and called IntegralHPI, and the other based on OpenHPI (www.openhpi.com).
 Both implementations are documented in the Pigeon Point HPI User Guide.